1stage/Aquarius-MX/src/rom/v2-0/readme.md

 Integer to hexadecimal conversion
 ### FORMAT:
  - HEX$(< number >)
    - Action: Returns string containing < number > in two-byte hexadecimal format.
-FC Error if < number > is not in the range -32676 through 65535.
+     - FC Error if < number > is not in the range -32676 through 65535.
+     - See the DEC function for hex-to-number conversion.
+ - HEX$(< string >)
+   - Action: Returns string containing a series of two digit hexadecimal numbers representing the characters in < string >.
+     - Length of returned string is twice that < string >.
+     - LS Error results if length of < string > is greater than 127.
+     - See the ASC$ function for hex-to-string conversion.
 ### EXAMPLES:
 ` PRINT HEX$(1) `
 > Prints "0001"